 Myrtle Creek is a very small city located in the state of Oregon.
 With a population of 3,459 people and two constituent neighborhoods, Myrtle Creek is the 96th largest community in Oregon.

-The per capita income in Myrtle Creek in 2010 was $20,379, which is lower middle income relative to Oregon and the nation.
-This equates to an annual income of $81,516 for a family of four.
+The per capita income in Myrtle Creek in 2010 was $19,693, which is lower middle income relative to Oregon and the nation.
+This equates to an annual income of $78,772 for a family of four.
 However, Myrtle Creek contains both very wealthy and poor people as well.
-Myrtle Creek also has one of the higher rates of people living in poverty in the nation, with 35.07% of its population below the federal poverty line.
+Myrtle Creek also has one of the higher rates of people living in poverty in the nation, with 34.15% of its population below the federal poverty line.

+Myrtle Creek is a somewhat ethnically-diverse city.
 The people who call Myrtle Creek home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Myrtle Creek residents report their race to be White, followed by Native American.
-Important ancestries of people in Myrtle Creek include Irish, English, French , and Norwegian.
+Important ancestries of people in Myrtle Creek include Irish, French , English, and Norwegian.

 The most common language spoken in Myrtle Creek is English.
 Other important languages spoken here include Spanish and Italian.